-AI Research on Data Privacy in Healthcare for the UC San Diego Federal Government Relations Team
+AI Research on Healthcare Data Privacy for UC San Diego Federal Government Relations

 To examine how current healthcare data policies shape the ethical integration of AI, I conducted an independent research and design project that translated complex legislation into accessible public communication.